mechpen/js-msg/README.md

   examples are
   [here](https://github.com/mechpen/mechpen.github.io/blob/src/.js-msg.js#L6-L7)

 - `processors`: an object that contains the following.
-The values of this object can be updated by the user config function.
+The values can be updated by the user config function.

   - `pre`: a function to preprocess source pages